 Whether for or against the legalization of pot, you should be both concerned and alarmed at the proliferation of illegal pot outlets in Vancouver and Victoria.
 Understand that because these outlets create significant revenues, other cities will quickly want to jump aboard.
 We must find the answer to safely navigating our medical marijuana dilemma.
 Otherwise, the hopes of medical marijuana might be lost in the frenzy to make pot legally available.

-It makes no difference whether you call them Compassion Clubs or whatever euphemistic terminology might be developed.
+You can call them Compassion Clubs or whatever euphemistic terminology you prefer.
 They are illegal establishments which deal in a controlled substance.
 There existence and the activist judges and municipalities who condone them before legalization is a large part of why this industry threatens to implode.

 My concerns are not about the medicinal value of medical marijuana.
 My concerns are about the breakdown in the “rule of law”.
 There seems to be an almost hysterical movement to grant pot a quasi-legal status.